Geggles/Japanese-Memrise-Enhancements/README.md

 ![WanaKanaDemo](/readme-assets/4.gif)

-The extension also makes sure to invoke WanaKana one last time right before the answer is checked by Memrise, to deal with those dreaded _dreaded ん_
+The extension also makes sure to invoke WanaKana one last time right before the answer is checked by Memrise, to deal with those dreaded _trailing ん_.

 ![んDemo](/readme-assets/5.gif)